BuffaloWill/burpsuite-project-file-parser/README.md

 # Installation

-1. Compile the code provided or a pre-compiled version of the code can be used (`burpsuite-project-file-parser-all.jar`)
+1. Compile the code provided or a pre-compiled jar included in the repo can also be used (`build/libs/burpsuite-project-file-parser-all.jar `)
 2. Install the extension in Burp
 3. ** Make sure to set the output to console **
 ![Set console output](output_to_console.png?raw=true)